Basil Julep Cocktail Recipe

 Notes

 The crushed basil leaves will keep floating in the drink.
-Discard them after finishing the julep.
-You can also strain the drink if you don’t want the leaves to come in your mouth while sipping.
+You can strain the drink if you don’t want the leaves to come into your mouth while sipping.

 Nutrition